Language Agents for Hypothesis-driven Clinical Decision Making with Reinforcement Learning: Prompts

+Thought: [Finally, when you are confident in a diagnosis you provide your reasoning for that diagnosis first.]\\ Action: [You can provide a diagnosis with the action "Diagnosis"]\\ Action Input: [Here, you provide the condition you choose from the four given above.]\\

-If you requested a test, the user will provide you with the test results if available.
-Do not hallucinate the test results yourself.
-Don't write any more text after that.
+\#\#\#\#\\ If you requested a test, the user will provide you with the test results if available.
 If the test is not available, do not request the same test again.
+If you receive an unknown test or diagnosis error, try again and ensure that you use the exact wording given above.\\

-\#\#\#\#\\ Here are the four master rules:\\ 1.
+\#\#\#\#\\ Here are the six master rules:\\ 1.
 Ask for exactly one test per test action.\\ 2.
-Only ask for one of the tests given in the list above and do not ask for any test twice.\\ 3.
-Use the exact naming of the tests as given in the list above without additional specifications of the region, test abbreviations, or explanations.\\ 4.
-Be brief and concise in all your text.\\ 5.
-Keep asking for tests until you are sufficiently confident but always provide a valid diagnosis in the end.\\
+Only ask for one of the tests given in the list above.\\ 3.
+If a test returns as "not available" under no circumstance request the same test again.
+Try some other test.
+Ask for no test twice.\\ 4.
+Use the exact naming of the tests as given in the list above without additional specifications of the region, test abbreviations, or explanations.\\ 5.
+Be brief and concise in all your text.\\ 6.
+Keep asking for tests until you are sufficiently confident but always provide a valid diagnosis in the end.
+Make sure to ask for enough tests to reach a diagnosis.\\

 Any violation of these rules, will have dire consequences for the patient.
 Any correct diagnosis will be greatly rewarded.\\